jvehent/mig/doc/configuration.rst

 Agent Configuration
 -------------------

+The agent can be configured in two ways: the configuration can be built into the agent before compilation, or it can be fed via an external file.
+The builtin method is useful when the target environment is not managed, and pushing or updating configuration files is difficult.
+The second method is preferred when everything is controlled by configuration management, like puppet.

+Both methods use the exact same configuration parameters but in different files.

+It is important to note that when an external configuration file is used, the builtin configuration is entirely overriden.
+MIG does not attempt to merge configurations, you're either using the builtin one, or the external one.

 The MIG Agent configuration must be prepared before build.
 The configuration is hardwired into the agent, such that no external file is required to run it.